The Importance of Belonging

 “Motivation comes from working on things we care about.
 It also comes from working with people we care about.” ― Sheryl Sandberg

-At Sicora Consulting, when we measure the 8 Factors of Engagement for organizations, they receive the scientifically most balanced and actionable engagement model available. included in the 8 Factors are the two factors that help to create the deepest sense of belonging: Purpose and Care.
+When we measure the 8 Factors of Engagement for organizations, they receive the scientifically most balanced and actionable engagement model available.
+Included in the 8 Factors are the two factors that help to create the deepest sense of belonging: Purpose and Care.
 Contact us to learn more about creating a culture of Belonging in your organization.